 - Easily load and unload your module while debugging

-- Also, View detailed module information via Modules pane
+- Also, View detailed module information via the Modules pane

-- Also, Linux Kernel source at a glance
+- Also, the Linux Kernel source at a glance

 VisualKernel automatically downloads and manages kernel source code:

 - Explore Linux internals while debugging your kernel modules

 - Open the relevant kernel source files via Call Stack or source list

 - So, Set breakpoints in Kernel source files

 - Create custom kernel projects to experiment with your changes